 I then add the sour cream and mix for a bit before scraping the sides of the bowl again.
 Then add the eggs, sugar, vanilla and flour.
 Mix this up for 20 minutes stopping to scrape the sides of the mixing bowl every few minutes to prevent clumping.
 Those Kitchen-Aid mixers have a few blind spots.

-Crust comes out of the oven – leave it in the spring-form pan and let it cool while the cheesecake filling is mixing.
+The crust comes out of the oven – leave it in the springform pan and let it cool while the cheesecake filling is mixing.

 When everything is ready, pour the cheesecake mix into the cooled crust.
 Bake at 350 for one hour, then turn the oven off, leaving the cheesecake in the oven for an additional hour.
 Don’t open the oven – it let’s all the heat out.

 After two hours in the oven pull the cheesecake out, leaving it in the springform pan, let it cool for a couple of hours.
 Cover with foil and place in the fridge to chill for several hours, overnight is best!

 Remove the spring-form pan when ready to serve.